Explore Mount Triglav: A Guide to Hiking All 21 Trails

 The left path would lead you across Triglavska škrbina.
 The trail will go downwards a bit and then steepen again, as you will reach the rocky part, ascending on the mountain shelf.
 The shelf will guide you right and from the rocky cliffs, you will arrive at the gravel scree, crossing into the secured climbing part of the route.
 The markings will guide you into the ravine secured with a steel cable.
 The trail continues steeply upward and across rocky terrain, leading to the ridge of Mali Triglav, joining in with the much more difficult path from Kredarica.
 If you proceed straight on the ridge, you will soon arrive at the top of Mali Triglav, and thereon, descending slightly to a saddle between the two peaks, will soon get you to Mt Triglav from following the steep trail up to the peak.

-4) Planina Blato – mount Triglav route (Za Kopico), very difficult marked path
+4) Planina Blato – Mount Triglav route (Za Kopico)

 Altitude difference: 1717 m